brianjeball/robert-half-coding-challenge/README.md

 - [ ] Display a parking lot score that factors in number of reviews and ratings, using the formula: score = ( number of reviews * rating ) / (number of reviews + 1) to understand a bit about why this is needed, read this -  https://fulmicoton.com/posts/bayesian_rating/

+HELP: You can get started with the yelp api here - https://www.yelp.com/developers/documentation/v3/get_started

+Rules:

+No use of frontend frameworks or libraries such has Angular, React, Vue, JQuery, etc. However other utility JavaScript packages such as axios can be used
+Upload code to a github repo and reply to this email with the link upon completion Include a README with instructions to run the solution in the repo

 Not Required
 - [ ] Yelp API Authentication
     - https://www.yelp.com/developers/documentation/v3/authentication